teake/LieLink/README.md

 from the command line.
 Note that OS X users will first need to replace the makefile with [this file](http://wwwmathlabo.univ-poitiers.fr/~maavl/LiE/Macfile).

-After compilation, move the following files to the LiE subdirectory in the MathLie directory:
+After compilation, move the following files to the LiE subdirectory in the LieLink directory:

     Liegap.exe
     Lie.exe